ipython/ipython-website/index.rst

 IPython provides a rich architecture for interactive computing with:

-- Powerful interactive shells (terminal and `Qt-based`_).
+- A powerful interactive shell.
-- A browser-based notebook_ with support for code, rich text, mathematical expressions, inline plots and other rich media.
+- A kernel for Jupyter_.
 - Support for interactive data visualization and use of `GUI toolkits`_.
 - Flexible, embeddable_ interpreters to load into your own projects.
 - Easy to use, high performance tools for `parallel computing`_.